 Learn about all of this and much more in our block-by-block, past-to- present, online visit of this amazing thoroughfare, so often celebrated in song, film, musicals and literature.

 Thursday, June 9, Session 2

-Carol Herselle Krinsky, a Smith graduate with a Ph.D; from New York University's Institute of Fine Arts, has been Professor of Art History at NYU since 1965.
+About the Instructor: Carol Herselle Krinsky, PhD, a longtime professor at N.Y.U., is also a Manhattan expert as revealed in her 2021 WICE class on the making of New York.
 She's the author of five books, is working on a sixth, has earned national and university teaching awards, and has been President of several scholarly organizations concerned with architecture and art.
 She has also been a guest professor elsewhere in the USA, and in Mexico, Germany, Belarus, and Tatarstan, and has lectured in ten European countries.
-Her February 2021 lecture on Manhattan for WICE was a winter hit!